Managing High Blood Pressure (Hypertension)

 How do I know I have hypertension?

-Blood pressure is required to pump blood around the body.
+Blood pressure pumps blood around the body.
 Pressure is not constant and varies depending on the time of day and changes in body position.
 If you stand up quickly, you can feel dizzy as your blood pressure increases to cope with being upright.

 As you age, your doctor will check your blood pressure at each visit, as blood pressure tends to increase with age.
-High blood pressure is diagnosed after multiple readings record 130/80 or more.
-For some people with other medical conditions e.g. diabetes, blood pressure targets may be set a little lower.
+High blood pressure is diagnosed after recording multiple readings of 130/80 or more.
+Some people with other medical conditions e.g. diabetes, blood pressure targets may be set a little lower.

 Successful treatment of hypertension can involve the use of multiple medicines to reduce blood pressure.
 Lower doses of several medicines can provide better blood pressure control and reduce side effects when compared to a single high dose medicine.
-Some medicines are combined into a single tablet or capsule making it easier to take versus several medicines at once.
+To make it easier to take your medication, some of these medicines are combined into a single tablet or capsule.

-High blood pressure cannot be ‘cured’ with medication, so medicines that reduce blood pressure should be taken for the rest of your life to reduce your risk.
+To reduce your risk, medicines that reduce blood pressure will need to be taken for the rest of your life.
 But the good news is, by taking your medicine as prescribed, you reduce your risk of developing other diseases by a huge margin.
 For example, you will reduce the risk of stroke by 34% and the risk of heart disease by 21% !

 If you take medicines to reduce your blood pressure, it is important to take them every day and not to stop them without discussing this with your doctor.
-It can be dangerous to suddenly stop blood pressure medicines, as this can cause the heart attack or stroke that the treatment was aimed at avoiding.
+It can be dangerous to suddenly stop blood pressure medicines.